ithinkihaveacat/node-hydra/README.md

     DELETE http://client16b759c4/item/78

-and have then tunnelled to the browser via a WebSocket.
-(This hostname works because NodeJS is used as a HTTP proxy.)
+to a HTTP proxy running on NodeJS, and have then tunnelled to the browser via a WebSocket.

 ## Status/TODO